madanbazgai/madanbazgai.github.io/content/posts/welcome-to-my-portfolio-blog-app.md

 - It is a way of turning the existing **web-apps** into **native-like app** with some native capabilities.
 - The app can be installed on both **Smartphone** and **Desktop**.
 - The app can work **Offline** and the users donot have to update app.
 (They are automatically updated on refresh)

-# 💚100% LightHouse Score?
-Hell Yeah💪

-- On ideal condition.
-- The screenshot is mentioned above.
-- With lots of efforts, headaches and optimization i was finally able to achieve this score.
-- This may vary depending upon your **browser** and **installed-extensions**.

 # 💚 THANK YOU 💚